matrup01/bac_modules/README.md

 1.18  Pops.append(obj)

-	takes another Pops-Object and appends its data to the first one to create one object that contains all data (doesnt yet work with Pops.heatmap; however plotting heatmaps of different Pops-Objects on the same axis should work)
+	takes another Pops-Object and appends its data to the first one to create one object that contains all data

 	obj (Pops-obj) ... takes a Pops object whichs data should be appended

 1.19  Pops.add(obj)

-	takes another Pops-Object and returns a new Pops-Object containing data of both objects without changing them (doesnt yet work with Pops.heatmap; however plotting heatmaps of different Pops-Objects on the same axis should work)
+	takes another Pops-Object and returns a new Pops-Object containing data of both objects without changing them

 	obj (Pops-obj) ... takes a Pops object whichs data should be appended